Option I (Thesis)

 The Option I thesis program requires a minimum of 30 credit hours, including 20-24 hours of online graduate coursework, and a thesis of 6-10 hours.
 A minimum of 15 hours, including the thesis, must be taken in agronomy.
 The remaining 15 hours may be in supporting courses or in a minor consisting of at least 9 hours.
-Up to 15 hours of approved graduate coursework from other institutions (49 percent) may be applied to the Option I program at UNL.
+Fourteen hours of approved graduate coursework from other institutions (49 percent) may be applied to the Option I program at UNL.

 The student and advisor jointly determine class selections to fit the student's educational objective(s).
 Each student should work with their faculty advisor to complete and file a Memorandum of Courses (MOC) about midway through the program.
 The only required courses are the Master's thesis and general seminar requirements.
 Otherwise, there is no set plan of study and course selection is driven by the student and advisor.

 - Bachelor's degree from an accredited college or university, preferably in agronomy or a closely related field, with an undergraduate GPA of 3.0 or higher.